lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-libraries.markdown

 - Backends
 ---

 In the previous posts in this series the Parsers have used a hypothetical ```XMLParsableType``` Protocol for fetching data from an XML Element.
 I previously mentioned that there are myriad libraries and methods for parsing an XML document for iOS.
+All of the code in this article and previous articles [is available on GitHub](http://github.com/lawrencelomax/XMLParsable).

 In this post we're going to take a look at two things:
 1. How ```XMLParsableType``` can be implemented using ```libxml2```.